David7ce/archsys/README.md

-# arksys

-https://github.com/arksys-os

-https://github.com/David7ce/karchsys now is arksys project
+# Redirect from archsys/karchsys to arksys-os

+The new project is on arksys-os organization: https://github.com/arksys-os